-Go over the questions you’ll be asking ahead of time during one-on-ones or a team meeting, as well as the kind of answers management and human resources are looking for.
+Go over the questions you’ll be asking ahead of time, as well as the kind of answers management and human resources are looking for.
 If you want to be a truly fearless leader, fill out your own self-evaluation and share your responses with your team.
 Just like in one-on-one meetings, encourage employees to give feedback on how the workplace could be improved and how you, as a manager, can better support them.

 There’s nothing more demotivating or frustrating for team members than working hard on a self-evaluation and then never having any idea how it was received.
 Instead, consider having a dedicated one-on-one meeting where you go over responses with each team member.
 Address any anxieties they have about their work, and come up with a plan to continue their professional development.